Belfast Giants: Team culture

 Sectarianism has long been a significant problem with sports in Northern Ireland.
 When the club was established, Giants' management was committed to ensure the club did not attach itself to any particular faith or community, instead aspiring to represent Belfast as a whole.
 A number of policies were introduced to achieve this.
-Football colours, clothing, and flags which may have displayed a persons' political or religious affiliation were banned from the arena.
+Football colours, clothing, and flags which may have displayed a person's political or religious affiliation were banned from the arena.
 The national anthem of the United Kingdom, traditionally played before games at other arenas in the Elite League, is not played before Giants games.
+The colours of the team, notably the dominant 'teal' used in both its logo and uniform, was chosen specifically because it had no national or political connotations in Northern Ireland.

 These policies have been successful as the Giants have built a large and enthusiastic fanbase which has become known as the 'Teal Army'.
-As of 16 March 2020, the Giants have averaged an attendance of 4,387, ranking them 3rd amongst UK teams and 80th in Europe.
+As of the 2024–25 season, the Giants had averaged an attendance of 6,755, ranking them 2nd amongst UK ice hockey teams and 28th in Europe.
+This puts them well above the averages of teams in association football's NIFL Premiership, but well below teams that represent all of Northern Ireland (Northern Ireland national football team and Ulster Rugby).

-The Giants have an official podcast, "A View From the Bridge", hosted by fans Patrick Smyth, Davey McGimpsey, Simon Kitchen, and Joel Neill.
+The Giants have an official podcast, "A View From the Bridge", hosted by fans Patrick Smyth, Davy McGimpsey, Simon Kitchen, and Gareth Martin.
 There is also an official supporters club known as the Giants OSC.

 Team songs

-For many years the Giants have been introduced onto the ice with the song "Rise" by English rock band The Cult.
-The Giants' goal song begins with The Irish Rovers' version of "The Belle of Belfast City", a popular local rendition of the old children's folk song "I'll Tell Me Ma".
+For many years, the Giants have been introduced onto the ice with the song "Rise" by English rock band The Cult.
+In recent years, "A Warrior's Call" by Danish band Volbeat has also been used as the team's entrance theme.
+Their goal song begins with The Irish Rovers' version of "The Belle of Belfast City", a popular local rendition of the old children's folk song "I'll Tell Me Ma".
 This is mixed into "Song 2" by English Britpop group Blur before face-off.